neccher/Election_Analysis/README.md

 - Which candidate won the election, what was their vote count, and what was their percentage of the total votes?
    * The winner was Diana DeGette.
 Her vote count was 272,892 and her percentage of the vote was 73.8%.

+## Election Audit Summary

+As long as the CSV files that hold the data for future elections retains the same format, each row is a single vote, the second column (index 1) is the county, and the third column (index 2) is the candidate, then this script will be able to perform the same analysis.
+The user will only need to modify the `file_to_load` variable to represent the file with the election data and add a repository within their working directory to hold an election analysis text file.